Sex Pistols: Lydon joins

-Early following
+Early following and Anarchy in the U.K. single

 The Saint Martins gig was followed by performances at colleges around London.
 The band's core early followers—including Siouxsie Sioux, Steven Severin and Billy Idol, Jordan, and Soo Catwoman—came to be known as the Bromley Contingent, after the suburban south-east London borough that several of them were from.
 Their cutting-edge fashion, much of it supplied by Sex, ignited a trend that was adopted by the new fans the band attracted.
 McLaren and Westwood saw the incipient London punk movement as a vehicle for more than just couture.
 They were influenced by the May 1968 radical uprising in Paris, particularly by the ideology and agitations of the Situationists.
 These interests were shared with Jamie Reid, a friend of McLaren who took over the design of the band's visual imagery in the spring of 1976.
 His cut-up lettering—based on notes left by kidnappers or terrorists—were used to create the classic Sex Pistols logo and many subsequent designs for the band, although they were actually introduced by McLaren's friend Helen Wellington-Lloyd.
 Reid has said that he used "to talk to John [Lydon] a lot about the Situationists ... the Sex Pistols seemed the perfect vehicle to communicate ideas directly to people who weren't getting the message from left-wing politics".
 McLaren was also arranging for the band's first photo sessions.
 According to the writer Jon Savage, Lydon "with his green hair, hunched stance and ragged look ...[Lydon] looked like a cross between Uriah Heep and Richard Hell".
 (Note: For more on Lydon's apparently coincidental resemblance to Hell, see also Matlock.
 Also Matlock and Pirroni quotes in Robb, John, Punk Rock.)